The Ricky Gervais Show: Hour-Long Bonus Podcast (November 2007)

-Series five
+Series 5 (September 2008)

-Four more episodes were released on 15 September 2008 through the iTunes Store.
+Four more episodes were released on 15 September 2008 on iTunes.
 This series was released all at once as an Audiobook, almost two hours in length and split into four half-hour episodes.
 All episodes were recorded at the same time.
 There are no contests or any interaction from the listeners as the previous series contained.

 The Ricky Gervais Guide to...
+(December 2008–March 2011)

-Series one
+Series 1 (December 2008–April 2009)

-A new series, called The Ricky Gervais Guide to... featured the trio discussing various topics in their entirety during 50 min episodes.
+A new series, called The Ricky Gervais Guide to... featured the trio discussing various topics in their entirety during 50 minute episodes.
 The first volume The Ricky Gervais Guide to...
 Medicine was released on 31 December 2008.
 This was followed by The Ricky Gervais Guide to...
 Natural History on 21 January 2009.
 This in turn was followed by The Ricky Gervais Guide to...
 The Arts on 18 February 2009.
-The 4th episode, The Ricky Gervais Guide to...
-Philosophy aired on 17 March while the 5th and final episode of season 1, The Ricky Gervais Guide to...
+The fourth episode, The Ricky Gervais Guide to...
+Philosophy aired on 17 March while the fifth and final episode of series 1, The Ricky Gervais Guide to...
 The English followed on 21 April (2 days prior to St. George's Day).

-Series two
+Series 2 (November 2009–March 2011)

-The first episode of the new series, The Ricky Gervais Guide to...
+The first episode of the second series, The Ricky Gervais Guide to...
 Society, was recorded on 6 September 2009, and released on 3 November 2009.
-The second audiobook of the new series, The Ricky Gervais Guide to...
+The second episode, The Ricky Gervais Guide to...
 Law and Order, was released on 1 December 2009.
-A third audiobook, entitled The Ricky Gervais Guide to...
+A third entitled The Ricky Gervais Guide to...
 The Future, was released on 29 December 2009.
-A fourth audiobook, entitled The Ricky Gervais Guide to...
+The fourth, The Ricky Gervais Guide to...
 The Human Body was released on 26 January 2010.
-The fifth and final audiobook of the second season, entitled The Ricky Gervais Guide to...
+The fifth and final of the second season, The Ricky Gervais Guide to...
 The Earth was released on 23 February 2010.

-On 12 June 2010 The Ricky Gervais Guide to...
-The World Cup released.
-This was followed later that year by a podcast entitled "A day in the Life of Karl Pilkington" following a format more associated with the Ricky Gervais Show podcasts.
+On 12 June 2010, a special episode titled, The Ricky Gervais Guide to...
+The World Cup released to coincide with the 2010 FIFA World Cup.

 The Ricky Gervais Guide to...
-Comic Relief was released as a free podcast on 6 March 2011 in aid of Red Nose Day (18 March 2011).
+Comic Relief was released as a free podcast on 6 March 2011 in aid of Red Nose Day 2011.